ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-attributes.md

 When you define segments, use the same attribute for all your segments.
 For example, if you define some segments using *Department*, define all of the segments using *Department*.
 Don't define some segments using *Department* and others using *MemberOf*.
 Make sure your segments do not overlap; each user should be assigned to exactly one segment.

-To learn more, see [Define segments with policy filters](information-barriers-policies.md#define-segments-with-policy-filters).
+To learn more, see [Define segments using PowerShell](information-barriers-policies.md#define-segments-using-powershell).

 ## Reference